Sunilkpraja/Sunilkpraja/README.md

 <img align="right" src="https://github.com/Sunilkpraja/Sunilkpraja/blob/main/gif3.gif" width="350"/>

-I am currently working as a Power BI Developer in Circulants Software Pvt.
-Ltd. since 2022.
+👨‍💻 Power BI Developer at Circulants Software Pvt.
+Ltd. | Since 2022

-I have 3.4 years of experience as an IT professional, and I am considering a career change to Power BI Developer.
-Having a keen interest in raw data, statistics, and communication, I can establish machine learning by deploying machine learning models and constructing dashboards that tell a story.
+With 3.4 years of experience as an IT professional, I've transitioned into the role of a Power BI Developer, driven by my passion for data, statistics, and storytelling.
+My expertise lies in transforming raw data into insightful visualizations and dashboards, and I’m enthusiastic about deploying machine learning models to enhance data-driven decision-making.

-- 💬 Ask me about Data Analyst.
+- 💬 Ask me about Data Analyst, Power BI.
-- ⚡ Fun fact: I like to present tabular data in chart/visual form using Power BI.
+- ⚡ Fun fact: I love turning tabular data into engaging visual stories using Power BI.
-- 📝 I'm Currently learning M Query.
+- 📝 Currently Learning: M Query.
 - 📫 How to reach me: [sunilkumar.prajapati9689@gmail.com](mailto:sunilkumar.prajapati9689@gmail.com)